Capstone-robotics-at-home/Intergration/README.md

 # Integration Repo for our Capstone project
 ## Before using this
-* It is recommended to get to know previous work in this project
+* It is recommended to get to know related repositories in this project
   * Path planning
   * YOLO-V3 (video_yolo.py is a demo for YOLO)
   * Simulation
 * Some modifications are needed according to different environment
   * YOLO model should be put into it.
-Model for different applications have uploaded to our Google drive.(Mujoco, matplotlib, real_world)
+Model for different applications have uploaded to our Google drive.(Mujoco, plt, real)
   * The target directory (Mujoco or Jetbot) should be changed
   * Some constant (like turnning angle, Astar ratio) might need to be be changed according to physical measurement
 * The conclusion file in the conclusion folder is recommended to be checked if you are new to this.